glemsom/hassio-netbird/netbird-client/DOCS.md

 ### Self-Hosted (Alternative solution)

-1. Setup your self-hosted [Netbird instance][netbird-self]
+1. Setup your self-hosted [NetBird instance][netbird-self]
 2. Create a [setup-key][netbird-setup-key] for your Homeassistant
-3. Add your self-hosted configuration to the Netbird client
+3. Add your self-hosted configuration to the NetBird client
    1. `CONFIG_FILE`: Leave this at default
    2. `ADMIN_URL`: Add the admin panel URL for your self-hosted instance.
    3. `MANAGEMENT_URL`: Add the management URL for your self-hosted instance.